projectescape/monetize-npm-cli/readme.md

           monetizationprogress: [],
         }
     ],
-    invokeListener(i,listener,[args]){
+    invokeListener(data){
-        // i is the index of package
+        // data is the response argument received when any event is fired
-        // listener is the name of listeners to invoke
         // monetizationpending || monetizationstart || monetizationstop || monetizationprogress
         // Pass args as an array
     }